Vacuum-excited surface plasmon polaritons: Introduction

-Particle creation via the Schwinger-effect in static electric fields \cite{Schwinger:1951nm}, in expanding universes \cite{Parker:1968mv} or from black hole evaporation \cite{Hawking:1974rv} all have yet to be confirmed.
-However there is a related effect: the dynamical Casimir effect (DCE), first discussed by Moore \cite{moore:2679} who showed that pairs of photons can be created in a cavity if one of the walls moves non-adiabatically.
-The number of photons created during a given number of parametric oscillations is proportional to $\sinh^2 (2\omega t \,v/c)$, e.g., see \cite{Dodonov:2010zza}, where $v$ is the wall velocity and $c$ is the speed of light.
+Particle creation via the Schwinger-effect \cite{Schwinger:1951nm}, in expanding universes \cite{Parker:1968mv} or from black hole evaporation \cite{Hawking:1974rv} all have yet to be confirmed.\footnote{This excludes analog set ups, e.g., see \cite{Nation:2012}.
+In particular for graphene there are some promising proposals \cite{Allor2008,Mostepanenko2013} to observe a $2+1$ dimensional Schwinger effect.} However a related effect known as the dynamical Casimir effect (DCE), first discussed by Moore \cite{moore:2679}, is in experimental reach.
+For the parametric oscillations of a mirror contained in a cavity the number of photons created is proportional to $\sinh^2 (2\omega t \,v/c)$, e.g., see \cite{Dodonov:2010zza}, where $v$ is the wall velocity and $c$ is the speed of light.
 To overcome the fact that the mechanical properties of the material usually imply $v/c\ll 1$, there have been proposals other than mechanical oscillations.
-Calculations show that modulating a dielectric medium using a laser leads to particle creation by varying the optical path length of the cavity, e.g., see \cite{UhlmanPRL2004}.
-There are also related experiments underway in three-dimensions using centimeter-sized (microwave) cavities \cite{Agnesi:2009jpc}, where a laser is instead used to modulate the surface conductivity.
-Other methods use illuminated superconducting boundaries \cite{Segev:2007} and recently time varied inductance effects in one-dimensional quantum circuits have shown vacuum squeezing \cite{Wilson:2012,Finland_Meta}.
+Modulating a dielectric medium using a laser also leads to particle creation by varying the optical path length of the cavity, e.g., see \cite{UhlmanPRL2004}.
+There are experiments in progress in three-dimensional centimeter-sized (microwave) cavities \cite{Agnesi:2009jpc}, where a laser is used to modulate the surface conductivity.
+Other methods use illuminated superconducting boundaries \cite{Segev:2007} and recently time varied inductance effects in one-dimensional quantum circuits have already demonstrated vacuum squeezing \cite{Wilson:2012, Paraoanu_PNAS110}.
 Rotating analogs have also been investigated \cite{MagrebPRL108}.

+In this article we explore the possibility of the creation of vacuum excited surface plasmon polaritons (SPPs) and how they might be detected.
+In Fig.~\ref{exp} a pulsed laser of an appropriate frequency can be used to vary the time dependence of a dielectric.
+The crystal can also be placed in a superconducting cavity (not shown), to suppress thermal excitations and lend to parametric enhancement of the photon creation rate.
+SPPs are by definition damped modes of oscillation in the perpendicular direction and therefore only affected by the transverse dimensions.
+This means that only the transverse dimensions need to be enclosed to obtain parametric enhancement, which might be a potential benefit experimentally.

+A telltale signature of the creation of SPPs would be {\it an increase in emitted power at position $\theta_i$} when coupled to a phase-matched prism at one end of the semiconductor-metal (SM) interface.\footnote{Here we consider a semiconductor semispace.
+Usually in plasmonics an insulator-metal (IM) interface is assumed, e.g., see \cite{Maier}.} This is in stark contrast to the usual SPP generation method/detection, e.g., see \cite{Maier}, where a decrease in emitted power at $\theta_i$ occurs via illumination of the prism.
+As well as SPPs, TE and TM photon pair creation is also expected; however these are at different frequencies and would not couple to the prism, and would further require a sealed cavity (we discuss more on detection methods later).